uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

 The following assumptions apply:

-- Issuers and Verifiers cannot pre-discover the capabilities of Wallets.
+- Issuers and verifiers cannot pre-discover the capabilities of wallets.
-- Mechanisms that enables Wallets to discover the capabilities of Issuers and Verifiers.
+- Mechanisms that enables wallets to discover the capabilities of issuers and verifiers.
-- Mechanisms that enables Issuers and Verifiers to discover the capabilities of each other exist.
+- Mechanisms that enables issuers and verifiers to discover the capabilities of each other exist.

 ### Out of Scope
 The following items are currently out of scope but might be added in future versions: